AnastasiosTsio/SAR/SPEC.md

     - bytes: The buffer containing the data to write.
     - offset: The start position in the buffer from which to read the data.
     - length: The number of bytes to write to the channel.
+  - **Returns:**
+    - the number of bytes actually written, or -1 if there was a problem.

 - void disconnect():
   - Closes the channel and terminates the connection.